 In 554, Emperor Yuan made a major diplomatic faux pas when both Western Wei and Northern Qi ambassadors arrived at Jiangling, as he treated the Northern Qi ambassadors with far greater respect than the Western Wei ones.
 He then compounded the insult by sending an arrogant letter to Yuwen Tai, the paramount general of rival Western Wei, requesting that the borders be refixed to earlier times.
-Yuwen made a comment, that Xiao Yi is the type of person that, as said in Proverbs,
+Yuwen commented that Xiao Yi is the type of person that, as said in Proverbs,

 “One who has been abandoned by heaven cannot be revived by anyone else.”

-Emperor Yuan was a renowned writer and collector of ancient books but was criticised by historians for concentrating on eliminating potential contenders for the throne rather than on fighting the rebel general.
-As Western Wei troops besieged emperor Yuan of Liang at his capital, he set his collection of more than 140,000 volumes of ancient books on fire, and this was considered as one of the greatest disasters for the study of ancient works in Chinese history.
+Emperor Yuan was a renowned writer and collector of ancient books but was criticized by historians for concentrating on eliminating potential contenders for the throne rather than on fighting the rebel general.
+As Western Wei troops besieged Emperor Yuan of Liang at his capital, he set his collection of more than 140,000 volumes of ancient books on fire, and this was considered as one of the greatest disasters for the study of ancient works in Chinese history.

 Portraits of Periodical Offering of Liang